merchise/xotl.tools/docs/source/xoutil/bound.rst

 A bounded execution model
 =========================

-Some functions are easy to implement using a generator (:pep:`342`).
-Or sometimes you'd want to "report units of work" one at a time.
-These functions could be easily programmed without any `bounds` whatsoever, and then you might "weave" the bounds.
+Some features are easy to implement using a generator or co-routine (:pep:`342`).
+For instance, you might want to "report units of work" one at a time.
+These kind of features could be easily programmed without any `bounds` whatsoever, and then you might "weave" the bounds.

 This module helps to separate the work-doing function from the boundary-tests definitions.